CTCycle/FEXT-Autoencoder/README.md

 - **train from checkpoint:** resume training from a pretrained checkpoint for an additional amount of epochs, using pretrained model settings and data.
 - **model evaluation:** evaluate the performance of pretrained model checkpoints using different metrics.

-**3) Encode images:** select a model checkpoint and use it to extract abstract representation of image features in the form of lower-dimension embeddings, which will be saved as npy files.
+**3) Encode images:** select a model checkpoint and use it to extract abstract representation of image features in the form of lower-dimension embeddings, which will be saved as .npy files.

 **4) Setup and Maintenance:** execute optional commands such as *Install project into environment* to run the developer model project installation, *update project* to pull the last updates from github, and *remove logs* to remove all logs saved in *resources/logs*.